 Transient numerical simulations become troublesome when the system to be simulated contains dynamic phenomena on a largely different time scale (time constant) [3].
 In the case of electromagnetic fields, the typical time scale is small as it is governed by the supply's fundamental frequency and the rotation.
-It can even be smaller when power electronic supplies using PWM techniques, yielding enlarged losses, are used.
+It can even be smaller when power electronic supplies using pulsewidth modulation (PWM) techniques, yielding enlarged losses, are used.
 On the other hand, the thermal field changes at a much slower rate.
-The ratio between the largest and smallest time constant is known as the stiffness ratio, which can have values of as high as 10 for electrical machines.
+The ratio between the largest and smallest time constant is known as the stiffness ratio, which can have values of as high as $10^{10}$ for electrical machines.

 The mathematical difficulty arising while simulating the coupled transient behavior is known as numerical stiffness.
-Other authors dealing with similar and other coupled problem computations (e.g. [4]) encountered similar problems and used adapted techniques such as backward differentiation (BDF) methods.
+Other authors dealing with similar and other coupled problem computations (e.g., [4]) encountered similar problems and used adapted techniques such as backward differentiation (BDF) methods.
 This problem is treated in this paper along with some approaches to solve it while using standard integration methods.

 The main problem is related to the time step choice in the simulation.
-The following options exist:
+The following options exist.

-- the choice of a very small but stable time step, related to the magnetic field dynamics, yielding an extremely long calculation time; - the choice of a large time step related to the thermal time step, requiring special, expensive integration methods in order to obtain a stable computation; - it might seem interesting to use different time steps for the subproblems, but this involves a possibly unstable extrapolation; - assume that one of the subproblems is in a 'continuous steady-state': this technique is often applied (e.g. [5]), more in particular when the magnetic field is recalculated in the frequency domain after every time step, however, it cannot be excluded that the underlying implicit extrapolation yields a divergence as demonstrated in [6];
+- One is the choice of a very small but stable time step, related to the magnetic field dynamics, yielding an extremely long calculation time. - Another is the choice of a large time step related to the thermal time step, requiring special, expensive integration methods in order to obtain a stable computation. - It might seem interesting to use different time steps for the subproblems, but this involves a possibly unstable extrapolation. - Assume that one of the subproblems is in a "continuous steady state."
+This technique is often applied (e.g., [5]), more in particular when the magnetic field is recalculated in the frequency domain after every time step, however, it cannot be excluded that the underlying implicit extrapolation yields a divergence as demonstrated in [6];

-• adapt the problem formulation to work around a time scale and use standard integration methods.
+Another option is to adapt the problem formulation to work around a time scale and use standard integration methods.